Working with rocFFT#

 The pointers must be provided in the same order in which the bricks were added to the field (via calls to rocfft_field_add_brick()), and must point to memory on the device that was specified at that time.

-For in-place transforms, only pass input pointers and do not pass output pointers.
+For in-place transforms, pass a nonempty array of input pointers and an empty array of output pointers.

 Transforms of real data#